 Hazard Type Explanation Climate Change High priority county-wide, profiled as part of Flood, Wildfire, and Severe Weather hazard.
 Dam failure High priority county-wide, profiled hazard.
-Drought High priority county-wide, profiled hazard Dust Storms High priority county-wide; profiled as part of Severe Weather Earthquake/ Geologic Hazards High priority county-wide, profiled hazard Extreme Heat Profiled as part of Severe Weather hazard Extreme Cold Extreme cold is rare in Kern County and not profiled in this plan Flood High priority county-wide, profiled hazard Hail Hail events are rare in Kern County and not profiled in this plan Fog While fog events do occur within Kern County, they are rare and are not considered a priority Hazardous Material While hazardous materials can release and impact the County, there are better avenues to address this hazard outside this plan.
+Drought High priority county-wide, profiled hazard Dust Storms High priority county-wide; profiled as part of Severe Weather Earthquake/ Geologic Hazards High priority county-wide, profiled hazard Extreme Heat Profiled as part of Severe Weather hazard Extreme Cold Extreme cold is rare in Kern County and not profiled in this plan Flood High priority county-wide, profiled hazard Hail Hail events are rare in Kern County and not profiled in this plan Fog While fog events do occur within Kern County, they are rare and are not considered a priority Hazardous Material While hazardous materials can release and impact the County, there are Trazardous Material better avenues to address this hazard outside this plan.
 High Winds/ Straight Line Winds High priority county-wide, profiled as part of Severe Weather Insect Hazards While insects including Africanized honeybee and pine bark beetle exist in Kern County, this was not considered a priority and pests are not profiled in this plan Levee Failure High priority county-wide, profiled as part of Dam Failure Lightning Lightning was not identified as a priority for this plan.
 Pandemic Disease While pandemic disease can impact the County, there are better avenues to address this hazard outside this plan.
 See Note after table for additional info.
 Radon This hazard was not identified as a priority Severe Thunderstorm Severe thunderstorms are rare in Kern County and not profiled in this plan.
-Slope Failure High priority county-wide, profiled hazard Soil Hazards High priority county-wide, profiled hazard Terrorism/Human Caused Threats While terrorism is certainly a threat to the County and participating jurisdictions, it is best addressed in other plans as this HMP does not address human caused threats.
-Tornado Impacts to the County from tornados are extremely unlikely, if any.
-Volcanic Activity Due to distance from volcanoes and the limited chance of an eruption, this hazard was not identified as a priority.
-Wildfire High priority county-wide, profiled hazard
+Slope Failure High priority county-wide, profiled hazard Soil Hazards High priority county-wide, profiled hazard While terrorism is certainly a threat to the County and participating jurisdictions, it is best addressed in other plans as this HMP does not address human caused threats Terrorism/Human Caused Threats jurisdictions, it is best addressed in other plans as this HMP does not address human caused threats.
+Terrorism/Human Caused Threats Tornado - human caused threats.
+Tornado human caused threats.
+Impacts to the County from tornados are extremely unlikely, if any.
+Due to distance from volcanoes and the limited chance of an eruption, this